by Jason Wasserman MD PhD FRCPC

 Your pathologist will carefully examine each lymph node for tumour cells.
 Lymph nodes that contain tumour cells are often called positive while those that do not contain any cancer cells are called negative.
 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.

-Why is this important?
-Papillary thyroid carcinoma is frequently found in lymph nodes in the neck although this is not necessarily associated with worse prognosis especially in younger patients.
+Papillary thyroid carcinoma is frequently found in lymph nodes in the neck although this is not necessarily associated with a worse prognosis especially in younger patients.

 A group of cancer cells inside of a lymph node is called a tumour deposit.
 If a tumour deposit is found, your pathologist will measure the deposit and the largest tumour deposit found will be described in your report.